ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator.md

   ```
   $ roslaunch open_manipulator_controller open_manipulator_controller.launch use_platform:=false
   ```
+**NOTE** : To control the OpenManipulator in the Gazebo environment using the Open Manipulator Controller, the controller must set the **use_platform** parameter to **false** because it needs to send messages to gazebo instead of Platform.
+{: .notice--info}

 If the OpenManipulator controller for gazebo simulation Launched successfully, the terminal will represent below messages.

 ```